augustinh22/msc_markdown/source/02_Theory.md

 Initial, generic semantic enrichment, e.g. automatic spectral categorisation (i.e. preliminary classification) into classes equal or inferior to land cover classes

 Initial, generic semantic enrichment, e.g. automatic spectral categorisation (i.e. preliminary classification), increases automation of \ac{EO}-based indicator extraction.
 Applying generic, semantic enrichment moves away from application-based algorithms (e.g. water classifiers) and sample-based classifiers, which are often not transferable among multiple images at different spatio-temporal locations.
 Complete, automated remotely sensed image understanding is something for the future, Pre-classification can be understood as a first, fully automated step towards image understanding, which is envisioned to include land cover classification [@baraldiOperationalAutomaticRemote2012].
 Automatically generated semantic enrichment transforms \ac{EO} images into meaningful information in an automated way.

+For example, night-time light \ac{EO} data integrated with the \ac{JRC} \ac{GHSL} and disaggregated population data were used to assess the humanitarian impact of the Syrian conflict [@corbaneMonitoringSyrianHumanitarian2016].
+Information extracted from big Earth data is a promising source of spatially-explicit evidence.

+\ac{GDP} growth has been estimated through measuring light emissions from satellite images.

 ----------------------------